obiordu/obiordu.github.io/how-to-setup-a-free-blog-with-markdown-and-github-pages.md

 <br />

-> Basic understanding of github/git and markdown is required
+> Basic understanding of github/git and markdown is required.

 <br />